CircuitVerse/Interactive-Book/docs/binary-representation/number-bases.md

 ## Introduction

 - Before, learning about other number bases let first understand what is **Number Systems**.
 It is a writing system used for expressing numbers.
-We can express number in various ways but most commonly used systems are Binary Number System, Decimal Number System, Octal Number System and Hexadecimal Number System.
+We can express number in various ways, but most commonly used systems are Binary Number System, Decimal Number System, Octal Number System and Hexadecimal Number System.
-- Now let's have a brief information about **Number Bases**.
+- Now let's have brief information about **Number Bases**.
 A number Base represents how many number of different digits or combination of digits and alphabets are used to represent a number in a particular Number System.
 -  **Positional number systems** uses the position of a digit to know the contribution of that particular digit in the number.
 I guess it might look little difficult to understand, so let's discuss it using an example of a most popular Positional Number System called as **Decimal System**.

 According to Decimal System `123` can be represented as `1*100 + 2*10 + 3*1`.
 It shows that as `1` is on hundredth place so its contribution in the number will be `1*100=100` and so on.